groupher/editor-alert/README.md

     "type" : "quote",
     "data" : {
         "title" : ""note",
-        "desc" : "this is a warning"
+        "desc" : "this is a warning",
+        "type" : "warning"
     }
 }
 ```